 The paved trail barely exceeded the height of the splashing sea.
 Across the turquoise water of Fiesa Bay, we had unobstructed views of Strunjan and the 260-foot high bluffs.
 Although they seemed distant, we would be standing on top of them in just a little more than an hour.

-In the small community of Fiesa, we regretted not bringing a map of the route for our walk from Piran to Strunjan, as it appeared we had three options.
+In the small community of Fiesa, we regretted not bringing a Piran to Strunjan map of the route for our coastal walk, as it appeared we had three options.
 The path hugging the coast seemed to end at the waterfront hotel and the road veering right appeared to cut too far inland.
 The street to the right of the hotel leading up was marked with a faint bicycle trail marker – and we determined it had to be the right trail to follow.
 Our intuitions were correct and soon we had other faded and ramshackle signs keeping us on track as we moved onto a dirt trail under a canopy of trees.
 Through gaps in the greenery, we could see Strunjan getting closer and Piran growing smaller.

 The dirt path ended at a road of steeply declining switchbacks.
 We kept to the berm as we made our way down to Strunjan Bay and the Strunjan Saltworks.
 The sectioned fields date to the 13th century and are still operating today using traditional methods for collecting sea salt.
 Rather than walking along the perimeter of the salt pans, we cut across the bridges to Strunjan Beach and lagoon, looking back at Piran and the distance we had traveled.